flhofer/docker_tutorial/#1_Container/README.md

 $PWD in unix environments is the current working directory.
 You can also use ".".
 For fol Windows, use forward slash `/` instead of `\` as it might make some issues.

 Now, everytime we start	`cont2` the container accesses the actual file on disk.
 If you try to change it, you will se the changes in the program if you restart it.
 Volumes support different modes, including remote drives ecc.
 This direct connection (bind) is only one mode.
+A volume might also just be mounted in one container and serve as external closed storage.
+Like images and containers, volumes can be created and managed in the docker command line with the subcommand `volume`.
+Try it out.
 Additional configuations are described in the [volumes][4] reference.

+:grey_question: Why should a container have a volume that is exclusive and not accessible?
+What might be the purpose?

-For the case of active resources, we can set them with `docker run` at creation or with `docker update` later on.
+Type 2 resources of a container can be changed at runtime.
+We can set them with `docker run` at creation or with `docker update` later on.
 As example let's try to set the cpu assigned to `cont2`

 ```sh